ermshaua/claspy/README.md

 <img src="https://raw.githubusercontent.com/ermshaua/claspy/main/streaming_segmentation_example.png" />

 ClaSP needs circa 300 data points to accurately detect the change in heart beats.
 After the alert, it can be continued to be updated to detect more changes in the future.
 ClaSP is designed to automatically expel old data from its sliding window, efficiently use memory and run indefinitely.
+See this <a href="https://github.com/ermshaua/claspy/blob/main/claspy/notebooks/streaming_time_series.ipynb">tutorial</a> for more information.

 ## Examples